 Introduction

-TGA was originally known as The Glass AutoSpa, a Malaysian operator in the auto detailing sector.
-As the company’s corporate client base grew, the brief was to upgrade the brand identity so the company looked the part on the surfaces corporate clients see it on, whilst keeping the focus on its core detailing services.
+TGA is a Malaysian automotive detailing company that works mainly with car dealerships, keeping showroom and fleet vehicles in presentable condition.
+As its dealership and corporate client base grew, the brief was to upgrade the brand identity to match the standard those clients expect, whilst keeping the focus on its core detailing services.

 Our Solutions